Intentional leadership at work and home

 Issues I help with…

-• Feeling “stuck” in your personal or professional life
+• Overcoming feelings of being "stuck" in career or personal life

-• Building capacity and confidence to increase visibility and advancement opportunities
+• Building confidence and visibility for greater career advancement

-• Helping new parents prioritize, transition, and manage logistics
+• Supporting new parents through prioritization, transitions, and logistics management

 • Shifting from a reactive to proactive mindset

-• Addressing imposter syndrome or fear around under-performing at work and/or home
+• Addressing imposter syndrome or concerns about underperformance

-• Navigating life transitions including career changes, divorce/separation, and becoming an empty-nester
+• Managing life transitions such as career changes, divorce, or becoming an empty-nester

 About Jessica